Repayment for International Student Loans in 2021

 Your lender’s specific terms will be determined by the type loan you select and your individual circumstances.

-Note that lenders have put in place specific programs to assist students during the COVID-19 Pandemic.
+Note that lenders have put in place specific programs to assist students since the COVID-19 Pandemic.
 If you currently have a loan and are worried about repayment, or if you’d like further information on the measures in place, read more about that in this post.